-The economic impact of the pandemic is amplifying existing inequalities, which may be felt for years to come, and, entrepreneurship is no exception.
+The economic impact of the pandemic has amplified existing inequalities, which may be felt for years to come, and, entrepreneurship is no exception.
 A stark gap continues to exist between access to capital for female founders and their male counterparts.
 Despite multitudes of data highlighting the benefits of investing in female founders, in the seed stage and beyond, female-founded companies continue to be underfunded.
 Crunchbase reported that in 2010, only 3% of invested dollars went to female founders and in 2019, almost 10 years later, that number remained the same.

 A recent study by Boston Consulting Group revealed that for every $1 of investment raised, women-owned startups generated $0.78 in revenue, compared to $0.31 for male-run businesses.
 Despite their outperformance, challenges remain, with funding the number one barrier for female entrepreneurs at every stage of their journey.
 According to The Rose Review of Female Entrepreneurship, on average, women launch businesses with 53% less capital than men.
 This severely limits female founders and their ability to scale up.

 The contribution women could make in business is substantial if more capital was invested and the barriers for female founders removed.
 McKinsey reported that companies in the top quartile for gender diversity on executive teams were 25% more likely to have an above-average profitability than companies in the fourth quartile — up from 15% in 2014.
-Venture capital funds are losing out on an opportunity to the detriment of the entire entrepreneurship ecosystem and the economy at large.
+VC funds are losing out on an opportunity to the detriment of the entire entrepreneurship ecosystem and the economy at large.
 If we want a robust and inclusive recovery, the economy has to include access to funding for innovative, women-led companies.

 While funding for female founders has made little progress over the years, the business case for gender lens investing is stronger than ever.
 Gender lens investing refers to the actions and processes that investors develop to intentionally invest in businesses and/or solutions that: